LightningCreations/Governance/admin/rules-of-order.md

 ### Majority Vote

 A Majority Admin Vote may be taken for most changes to Lightning Creations.
 All admins must acknowledge and respond to the vote, or a sufficient number must respond to guarantee a majority.
 After both the required number of admins have responded and a majority vote is obtained, a 24-hour comment period occurs, after which a majority of the voting admins must have voted in favour, where any admin who did not vote is considered to have abstained.
-In the case of a private decision, the comment period may be waived once a majority has been achieved provided no admin objects to the waiver.
+In the case of a privately visible decision, the comment period may be waived once a majority has been achieved provided no admin objects to the waiver.

 ### Unanimous Votes